ysfchn/toasted/README.md

 * **Remote (HTTP) images support**
     <br>Normally, Windows restricts the use of HTTP images and only allows local file paths on non-UWP applications.
 But to overcome the limitation, Toasted downloads HTTP images to %TEMP%, so you can now use images from web without any configuration!
 Downloaded images are deleted once toast has dismissed / clicked.
 Also, to comply with Windows API, you can enable sending system information (such as `ms-lang`, `ms-theme`, `ms-contrast`) to remote sources as query parameters by setting `add_query_params` property.

+* **Custom sounds**
+    <br>If an custom sound has provided, toast's own sound will be muted and Python's `winsound` module will be used instead.
+Also, sounds from HTTP sources are supported too.

 * **Update toast content (Data binding)**
     <br>Properties in toast elements can have a binding/dynamic/reference value, which is done by simply putting a key surrounded with curly braces like, `{myProgress}`.
 Then, you can set a new value for `myProgress` key before showing toast with `show()`, and with `update()` to update toast in-place without showing a new toast.